SB01 Manual Superlative™

 FIGURE 2.1

-Setting MIDI channels
+Setting MIDI Channels

 Use the MIDI CHANNEL IN and MIDI CHANNEL OUT selectors to set which channels the synth will listen to and transmit MIDI information on.
+There are separate MIDI channel settings for the INTERNAL and EXTERNAL channels.

-Enabling MIDI clock (MIDI sync)
+Enabling MIDI Clock (MIDI Sync)

 Use the MIDI CLOCK TRS IN switch to enable or disable MIDI clock sync on the TRS MIDI input.